Interpretable Model Summaries Using the Wasserstein Distance: Interpretable summaries using the Wasserstein distance

-We also note that the term inside the infimum looks like a multivariate $L_p$ regression with different ``outcomes'' for each observation being the $T$ samples of the original prediction.
-This then means that for a given $t' \in \{1,...,T\}$, $\beta^{(t')}$ will minimize the $L_p$ distance to the corresponding $\mu^{(t)}$ without any need for the mass matrix $\gamma$.
-Hence we drop the infimum from Eq. (\ref{eq:full_loss}) and use the loss function

-With the loss and penalty functions defined, we now discuss the selection of the neighborhood for $x_i$.
+With the loss and penalty functions defined, we now discuss the selection of the neighborhood for $x_0$.

 The neighborhood around $x_0$ can be defined in several ways.
 One is that the neighborhood could be user-defined interpretable changes from the current value of $x_0$ such that the values of $z$ have meaning for the applied researcher.
-For example, one could compare the observed $x_0$ to an pseudo-observation with similar characteristics but with a one year difference in age.
+For example, one could compare the observed $x_0$ to a pseudo-observation with similar characteristics but with a one-unit change on a variable such as age.
 Another potential way to define a neighborhood is to take some number of observations in the data closest to $x_0$, which gives a sense of how the prediction function changes for the observed values close to $x_0$.
 Finally, the neighborhood could be points simulated from a probability distribution, such as Gaussian a distribution with mean $x_0$ and covariance equal to a scaled version of the empirical covariance of the data used to estimate $m$, such as $\hat{\Sigma}/n$.